heartListeners/heartListener/README.md

 5. How do you delete your account

-You can delete your account within the app by tapping Settings - Account -Accounts - Delete Account, After the deletion of your account, your personal information  will be removed from HeartListener, except the personal information that must be retained by us as stipulated by laws (such as the information related to your transactions ind the data that should be retained as clearly stipulated by the government or laws)
+You can delete your account within the app by tapping Settings - Account -Accounts - Delete Account, After the deletion of your account, your personal information  will be removed from SleepZ, except the personal information that must be retained by us as stipulated by laws (such as the information related to your transactions ind the data that should be retained as clearly stipulated by the government or laws)

 Please refer to the Account Deletion Policy for details.